 Due to nicotine salt's high nicotine strength and chemical make-up, it is imperative they are used within specific devices.

 Pod Mods.
 These are mods created specifically for use with nicotine salt e-liquid.
+A good example of one is the Uwell Caliburn.
 Unlike a traditional atomizer, you replace the entire atomizer instead of just the coil section.
 These all encompassing atomizers are called "pods".
 With a high resistance coil inside, low power output, and a restricted airflow, these devices are a match made in heaven for nic salts.

 MTL Rebuildable Atomizer.
 Although rebuildable atomizers like RDAs and RTAs are typically used for high power vaping, a new niche of products have hit the market that do the opposite.
 MTL stands for Mouth to Lung which is perfect for nicotine salt vaping.
 A MTL Rebuildable atomizer is one created with very restricted airflow and the ability to insert higher resistance coils.
 This combination makes these new atomizer nic salt compatible.